datacarpentry/python-socialsci/_episodes/01-introduction.md

 ## Introducing the Python programming language

 Python is a general purpose programming language.
-It is an interpreted language which, makes it suitable for rapid development and prototyping of programming segments or complete small programs.
+It is an interpreted language, which makes it suitable for rapid development and prototyping of programming segments or complete small programs.

 Python’s main advantages: